sztupy/Gigabyte-P34W-v3-OSX86/README.md

 [Download and install `AppleHDA-272.18.1-ALC282_v2.zip`](http://www.insanelymac.com/forum/topic/298663-applehda-for-yosemite/).
 Don't forget to fix permissions after this.
 The previous config.plist already includes the layout changes that need to be applied.

+Also [Download and install `CodecCommander`](https://github.com/RehabMan/EAPD-Codec-Commander), which will be used to make sure sound still works after the device has went to sleep.
+You might need to modify it's `Info.plist` to force reloading of the codec on ALC282 devices.

 Touch pad fixes
 ---------------